At What Extend Hobby Expenditures Are Deductible

 In order to deduct hobby expenses, you must meet two requirements.
 First, the activity must be considered a hobby, not a business.
 Second, you must be able to demonstrate that you are hobby expenses are not based primarily on personal pleasure or recreation.

-See also How To Start Sand Blasting Hobby
+See also How Ot Report Hobby Income

 If you can meet both of these requirements, you may be able to deduct expenses related to your hobby, such as costs of materials, supplies, or travel.
 However, you cannot deduct the value of your time or the income you earn from your hobby.